box-project/box/README.md

 The Box application simplifies the PHAR building process.
 Out of the box (no pun intended), the application can do many great things:

+- ⚡  Fast application bundling
+- 🔨 PHAR isolation
+- ⚙️ Zero configuration by default
+- 🚔 Requirements checker
+- 🚨 Friendly error logging experience
-- Retrieve information about the PHAR extension or a PHAR file
+- 🔍 Retrieve information about the PHAR extension or a PHAR file and its contents
-- List the contents of a PHAR
-- Verify the signature of an existing PHAR
+- 🕵️‍♀️ Verify the signature of an existing PHAR
-- Generate RSA (PKCS#1 encoded) private keys for OpenSSL signing
-- Extract public keys from existing RSA private keys
-- Use Git tags and short commit hashes for versioning.
+- 📝 Use Git tags and short commit hashes for versioning.

 ## Table of Contents